• Skip to main content

 4.)
 Leave on the counter (out of the fridge) for 2 days, and gently shake several times.

-When most of the beet kvass has been drunk, you can make a second ferment by filling up the container (leaving the remaining beets) and keep at room temp for another 2 days.
-The second brew will be weaker than the first but is still effective at helping cleaning the blood.
+If you save the last 1/2 cup of kvass, you can make a second ferment by filling up the container (leaving the remaining beets) and keeping it at room temp for another 2 days.
+The second brew will be weaker than the first, but is still effective at helping cleanse the blood.

 Bottoms Up with Beet Kvass!